FanDuel Sports Network: Acquisition by Diamond Sports Group from Disney

-On December 14, 2017, the Walt Disney Company announced their intent to acquire 21st Century Fox for $52.4 billion after the spin-off of certain businesses into a new entity (initially dubbed "new Fox", but ultimately named Fox Corporation).
-While the acquisition was originally slated to include Fox Sports' regional operations (which, presumably, would have been re-aligned with Disney's ESPN division), the Justice Department ordered that they be divested within 90 days of the completion of the acquisition due to the concentration of the market that ESPN would hold.
+On December 14, 2017, the Walt Disney Company announced their intent to acquire 21st Century Fox for $52.4 billion after the spin-off of certain businesses into a new entity (Fox Corporation).
+While the acquisition was originally slated to include Fox Sports' regional operations (which presumably would have been realigned with Disney's ESPN division), the Justice Department ordered that they be divested within 90 days of the completion of the acquisition due to the concentration of the market that ESPN would hold.

 Sinclair Broadcast Group was mentioned as the most likely buyer for the other FSN networks, but would need the assistance of a private equity firm to help raise the cash needed for the purchase.
-The group's other sports properties included Stadium—a national sports network distributed via over-the-air digital television and internet streaming (in partnership with the Chicago White Sox's investment arm Silver Chalice), Tennis Channel, as well as Marquee—a then-upcoming RSN devoted to the Chicago Cubs.
+The group's other sports properties included Stadium, a national sports network distributed via over-the-air digital television and internet streaming (in partnership with the Chicago White Sox's investment arm Silver Chalice), Tennis Channel, as well as Marquee, a then-upcoming RSN devoted to the Chicago Cubs.

-On May 3, Sinclair officially announced that via its subsidiary Diamond Sports Group, it had agreed to purchase the networks for $10.6 billion, pending regulatory approval.
+On May 3, Sinclair announced that, via its subsidiary Diamond Sports Group, it had agreed to purchase the networks for $10.6 billion, pending regulatory approval.
 At the same time, it was also revealed that Allen Media Group would hold an equity stake in the company and serve as a "content partner".
+At the time the acquisition, FSN held exclusive broadcasting rights to 42 professional teams (including 16 National Basketball Association teams, 14 Major League Baseball teams, and 12 National Hockey League teams), and the channels collectively generated $3.8 billion in 2018, across nearly 75 million subscribers.

-The sale was completed on August 22, 2019 and included 21 of the 22 networks.
-The networks continued to temporarily use the Fox Sports branding under a transitional license agreement with Fox Corporation; Sinclair CEO Chris Ripley stated that there were plans to eventually rebrand them under either a new name, or to "partner with a brand who wants more exposure".
-There were also plans to increase non-event programming, and emphasis on sports betting in its programming.
+The sale was completed on August 22, 2019, and included 21 of the 22 networks.
+The networks continued to temporarily use the Fox Sports branding under a transitional license agreement with Fox Corporation; Sinclair CEO Chris Ripley stated that there were plans to eventually rebrand them under either a new name or to "partner with a brand that wants more exposure".
+There were also plans to increase non-event programming and emphasize sports betting in its programming.

 Due to a clause in the original sale, Yankee Global Enterprises had a right of first refusal to purchase Fox's share in YES Network.
-On August 29, 2019, an investor group including the Yankees, Sinclair, Amazon, and the Blackstone Group purchased Disney's 80% stake in the network for $3.47 billion.
-Sinclair's share of the network is 20%.
+On August 29, 2019, an investor group including the Yankees, Sinclair, Amazon, and Blackstone purchased Disney's 80% stake in the network for $3.47 billion.
+Sinclair continued to hold a 20% share of the network.

-FuboTV dropped the channels in January 2020, and YouTube TV and Hulu + Live TV followed in October 2020.
-On November 4, 2020, Sinclair took a $4.23 billion write-down on the FSN purchase.
+FuboTV removed the channels in January 2020, and YouTube TV and Hulu + Live TV followed in October 2020.
+On November 4, 2020, Sinclair took a $4.23 billion write-down on the FSN purchase, citing "goodwill and definite-lived intangible assets, and $13 million of non-recurring costs for transaction, COVID, legal, litigation, and regulatory costs."